 Adoption Fees for Dogs:

-*Higher demand dogs or puppies may have a higher adoption fee to help offset the costs of canines who may have higher medical or other special needs.
-On average, we invest over $500 of care into every dog or puppy during their time with us, and our adoption fee is never more than $450.
+*Higher demand dogs (including small breed dogs under 25 lbs) or puppies may have a higher adoption fee.
+The fees listed above help offset the costs of canines who may have higher medical or other special needs.
+On average, we invest over $500 of care into every dog or puppy during their time with us.

 What things should I consider before bringing home a new cat or dog?